shmuelzon/home-assistant-floor-plan/README.md

   [Hold action](https://www.home-assistant.io/dashboards/actions/#hold-action)
 * Position - Override the entity's icon/label position
 * Opacity - Define the opacity of the entity's icon/label
+* Scale - Define the scale of the entity's icon/label
 * Background color - Define the background color of the entity's icon/label
 * Display furniture - Only for furniture, set the entity state conditions for which the piece of furniture is either visible or hidden in the floor plan